Explore your musical creativity through ‘Play Me, I’m Yours’

 ARTISTS & LOCATIONS

-‘Slot, Swoosh, Squish’ by Rose Dutton in Jubilee Walk in Canada Place:
+‘Slot, Swoosh, Squish’ by Rose Dutton in Crossrail Place (adjacent to Ole & Steen, Level -1):

 Rose Dutton, a graduate of Fashion and Textile Design, combines her fashion skills and artistic vision to create a truly unique piano.
 This project will form an extension of her final collection, ‘Slot Swoosh Tear’ – an innovative and environmentally conscious way of linking fabrics together.
 Rose’s piano is covered with a sleeve of playful, childlike designs made from recycled neoprene, inspired by interconnecting toys.